SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

-Since {\ours} performs well on joint vision-language benchmarks, it is natural to ask how well the learned representations perform on tasks of single modality.
+\textbf{Single-Modality Tasks.} Since {\ours} performs well on joint vision-language benchmarks, it is natural to ask how well the learned representations perform on tasks of single modality.
 We hope to gain deeper insights into the model behavior by examining its performance on these benchmarks, but it is not our intention to achieve state-of-the-art on single-modality tasks.

-In Table \ref{tab:glue}, we compare {\ours} with existing VLP models on the GLUE benchmark \citep{wang2018glue}, where we mainly follow the text processing procedure in \cite{raffel2019exploring} and train our model to classify the fully formatted input without token type embeddings. {\ours} performs better than existing VLP methods and competitively with BERT, indicating that it has good language understanding ability.
+In Table \ref{tab:glue} (Appendix \ref{appexdix:language}), we compare {\ours} with existing VLP models on the GLUE benchmark \citep{wang2018glue}, where we mainly follow the text processing procedure in \cite{raffel2019exploring} and train our model to classify the fully formatted input without token type embeddings. {\ours} performs better than existing VLP methods and competitively with BERT, indicating that it has good language understanding ability.
 Additionally, we also compute the top-1 accuracy on ImageNet following the linear evaluation protocol in Table \ref{tab:imagenet}.
 Note that our model is not pretrained with a discriminative task such as the contrastive loss, hence we use an average pooling of encoder outputs as image features.
 Results verify that our model has also learned high-quality image representation.
-In summary, these experiments show that {\ours} is able to capture modality-specific information effectively, laying a solid foundation for stronger visual-linguistic understanding with weak supervision.